JKorf/CryptoExchange.Net/README.md

 ![Build status](https://travis-ci.org/JKorf/CryptoExchange.Net.svg?branch=master)

 A base library for easy implementation of cryptocurrency API's.
+Include:
+* REST API calls and error handling
+* Websocket subscriptions, error handling and automatic reconnecting
+* Order book implementations automatically synchronizing and updating
+* Automatic rate limiting

 **If you think something is broken, something is missing or have any questions, please open an [Issue](https://github.com/JKorf/CryptoExchange.Net/issues)**